gonzalo123/rabbit_examples/README.md

 ```

 ### Example 2
-Now the same example than the previous one.
+Now the same example than the previous one but using a fanout Exchange instead of the default one.
-But now we´ll use a one fanout exchange

 The producer
 ```python